mil-ad/kitcat/README.md

 This project introduces a new `kitcat` backend for Matplotlib that allows plots to be displayed directly in the terminal.
 It utilizes the "agg" backend for rendering plots before sending them to the terminal.

-- Direct Matplotlib plotting in terminal emulators that support [Kitty graphics protocol](https://sw.kovidgoyal.net/kitty/graphics-protocol/)
+- Direct Matplotlib plotting in terminal emulators that support [Kitty](https://sw.kovidgoyal.net/kitty/graphics-protocol/) or [iTerm2](https://iterm2.com/documentation-images.html) graphics protocols.
-- Works seamlessly over SSH
+- Works seamlessly over SSH.

 <p float="left">
   <img src="./demo1.gif" width="45%" />